Skip to main content

 ColumnDescription

 VulnerabilitiesDisplays the common vulnerabilities and exposures (CVE) code assigned to this vulnerability by the CVE Numbering Authority.
-Click the More Info icon More Info to view additional details about the CVE.
+Click the More Info icon to view additional details about the CVE.
 If there is a CVSS v3 score available for the vulnerability, information derived from CVSS Metrics will also be displayed (such as Attack Vector, Access Complexity, etc).
 In the More Info window, click the vulnerability ID to open an external link to the tracker page for the vulnerability (if one is available).

 SeverityDisplays the CVE’s severity ranking, which is assigned by the vendor or computed from CVSS v3 or CVSS v2 scores (in that order of precedence).